prc-courses/angular-rest-app/README.md

-# RestApp
+# RestApp - solutions

-Example RESTful master-detail app to be used on my Angular courses.
+Example RESTful master-detail app to be used on my Angular courses - solutions to the challenges.

 ## Updated to Angular 11